kuleshov/audio-super-res/README.md

 ### Extensions

 The same architecture can be used on many time series tasks outside the audio domain.
 We have successfully used it to impute functional genomics data and denoise EEG recordings.
-Stay tuned for more updates!

 ## Feedback